 The best part about Bluehost?
 You can get your domain name free for the first year if you buy web hosting from them.

 Bluehost makes this process as easy as possible for new website owners.
 When you sign up for a hosting plan, you automatically have the option to register a new domain for free.

 And their hosting services are super affordable, starting at $2.95 per month.

-So, if you’re not using Bluehost for web hosting, you’re better off using a traditional domain registrar.
-And if you’re interested in buying domains in bulk, you should look elsewhere as well.
+So, if you’re not using Bluehost for web hosting, you’ll get a better deal using a traditional domain registrar.
+Bluehost also isn’t suitable for anyone interested in buying numerous domains at once.